DFE-Digital/teaching-vacancies/documentation/dns-records.md

 >
 > A records only hold IPv4 addresses.
 If a website has an IPv6 address, it will instead use an ‘AAAA’ record.

-In a TVS hosted zone, [this is set](https://toolbox.googleapps.com/apps/dig/#A/teaching-vacancies.service.gov.uk) as an Alias to the Cloudfront distribution, so responds with multiple IP addresses, e.g.:
+In a Teaching Vacancies hosted zone, [this is set](https://toolbox.googleapps.com/apps/dig/#A/teaching-vacancies.service.gov.uk) as an Alias to the Cloudfront distribution, so responds with multiple IP addresses, e.g.:
 ```
 teaching-vacancies.service.gov.uk.
 59 IN A 13.33.242.3
 teaching-vacancies.service.gov.uk.
 59 IN A 13.33.242.81